Dannark/BWO/README.md

 * [-] Build Category
     - [ ] Think about the Logic and rules to limite players for placing items on world
     - [ ] Place Objects like walls, doors, foundation and so on
+* [-] Interfaces
+    * [ ] Create Account UI
+    * [x] Character Creation UI
+    * [ ] Login UI
+    * [ ] Equipments UI
+* [ ] Change background music Volume dynamic
 * [ ] Add NoSQL database
-* [ ] Login/Creation user
 * [ ] Biomes

+### Know Problems / Missing
+- Sometimes slipping a too much when receiving walks updates
+- [Missing] life time to enemies so they will die normally (to not overpopulate the server)

-## Focusing on / Doing Now / Missing / Problems:
+### Focusing on / Doing Now
-- Walk slip offset when walking
-- Temporarily not able to hit cut down trees
+- Temporarily not able to cut down trees
+- Sync Trees state on server

+### 21/08
+* Added Leveled Up System from Server
+* Synchronized: hit tree action
+* Synchronized: Tree health / Tree Dying animation / respawn after 180s

 ### 19/08
 * Fixing bad UI elements position on some devices.